The Female Athlete Network

 It is for the parent, the sibling and the partner.

-The Female Athlete Network is here to start the conversation about training, performance and the menstrual cycle, no matter what level of sport you play.
+The Female Athlete Network is here to start the conversation about training, performance and all things female athlete health, no matter what level of sport you play.

 It is here to break down barriers.

-It is a platform to seek information, and referral to in-the-know practitioners who can help the female athlete on their path to peak performance.
+It is a platform to seek information, engage with holistic athlete health and wellbeing support and referral to in-the-know practitioners who can help the female athlete on their path to peak performance.

 Period.